ImpervaPS/Training/Sonar Training 2023.md

 #### Onboarding the DB
 Template or the USC.

-Use 'asset details' to 'Connect Gateway' and select the =='audit_type'== to 'multi-unified'.
+Use 'asset details' to 'Connect Gateway' and set the 'audit_type' to 'multi-unified'.
 Check the log files:
 ```
 tail -f -n 200 /opt/jsonar/logs/gateway/cloud/odbc/oracle_unified_multi/sonargateway.log